-If you need to make a deposit for one of Merida's Posadas (guest house), Cabins, Hotels or other facilities we can provide you with a PayPal account or a Bank of America account to make your deposit and we will pay the facility in Venezuela in Bolivars.
-This is made necessary at this moment by the government of Venezuela's policy to prohibit sale and purchase of dollars.
-The official transfer rate is 2,150 bolivars to one U.S. Dollar and that is the rate you will receive from banks and authorized currency exchanges at the airport.
-The actual (free market) or black market rate is 3,000 bolivars to one US dollar.
-We have 24 hour access to our Bank of America account via internet.
-Simply email us with the amount deposited, deposit slip number if applicable and date of deposit plus the name of the facility and the amount to pay.
-We do not charge any commission for this service and our rate of exchange is as stated, 3,000.
+If you need to make a deposit for one of Merida's Posadas (guest house), Cabins, Hotels or other facilities we can assist you if needed with our PayPal account to make your deposit and we will pay the facility in Venezuela in Bolivars.
+This is made necessary at this moment by the government of Venezuela's policy to restrict sale and purchase of dollars.
+The official transfer rate is 6.35 new bolivars (BF) to one U.S. Dollar and that is the rate you will receive from banks and authorized currency exchanges at the airport (we have heard of ths rate varying so we cannot be certain.
+Blackmarket dollars are over 999 Bolivars to one Dollar.
+Credit cards are readily accepted throughout the country though you will have charges from your bank for the conversion.
+It is not wise to carry large sums of cash anywhere in the world.
+We have 24 hour access to our Paypal account via internet so if you need assistance let us know, once you are inside the country any hotel or travel agency can help you..
+Simply email us with the amount to deposit, deposit slip number if applicable and date of deposit plus the name of the facility and the amount to pay.
+We do not charge any commission for this service and our rate of exchange is as stated, 10 BF to $1 or equal to official rate.

 Account of Richard